Deontay Wilder vs. Tyson Fury: Post-fight remarks

+Wilder and Fury embraced each other after the fight.
 Both Wilder and Fury stood in the ring after the fight and gave interviews to Jim Gray.
 Wilder felt he had done enough to win the fight, stating, "I think with the two knockdowns, I definitely won the fight.
 We poured our hearts out tonight.
 We're both warriors, but with those two drops, I think I won the fight.
 I came out slow.
 I rushed my punches.
 I didn't sit still.
 I was too hesitant.
 I started overthrowing the right hand, and I just couldn't adjust.
 I was rushing my punches.
 That's something I usually don't do.
 I couldn't let it go tonight.
 I was forcing my punches too much instead of sitting back, being patient and waiting it.
 I really wanted to get him out of there, give the fans what they want to see."

 Fury said, "We're on away soil.
 I got knocked down twice, but I still believe I won that fight.
 I'm being a total professional here.
 I went to Germany to fight Klitschko, and I went to America to fight Deontay Wilder.
 God bless America.
 The 'Gypsy King' has returned.
 That man is a fearsome puncher, and I was able to avoid that.
 The world knows I won the fight.
 I hope I did you all proud after nearly three years out of the ring.
 I showed good heart to get up.
 I came here tonight, and I fought my heart out."

 Wilder and Fury both claimed to be the best heavyweights in the world and both called out unified world champion Anthony Joshua.
 Fury shouted, “Chicken!
 Chicken!
 Joshua, where are you?”
 Wilder then agreed stating the two best heavyweights got into the ring and fought.